soos-io/soos-ci-analysis-circleci-orb/README.md

-# SOOS Security Analysis CI for Circle CI
+# SOOS SCA for Circle CI

 A [CircleCI Orb](https://circleci.com/docs/2.0/orb-intro/) for using [SOOS](https://soos.io) to check for vulnerabilities in your projects.